taehyounpark/queryosity/README.md

 ```
 This results in a `varied` action, which now contains multiple variations of the `lazy` action.

-### 4.2 Propagation of variations through selections and counters
+### 4.2 Propagation of variations through selections and aggregations

 The analysis interface works the same way, whether an action is `lazy` or `varied`, meaning:
 - Any column evaluated from varied input columns containing will be varied correspondingly.
-- Any selections and counters performed with varied columns will be varied correspondingly.
+- Any selections and aggregations performed with varied columns will be varied correspondingly.

 The propagation of variations across multiple actions occur "in lockstep" and "transparently", meaning:
 - If two actions each have a variation of the same name, they are in effect together.